 JP Morgan Chase

 Hopefully you got the correct answer, which is option c.
-The reason: you are emphasizing the experience that they are looking for (svp of marketing), and de-emphasizing the financial services experience that highlights your lack of a media company background.
+The reason: you are emphasizing the CMO experience that they are looking for and de-emphasizing the financial services experience that highlights your lack of a media company background.
 So make sure you use emphasis to steer their eye to the elements of your resume that show how you can help them, and away from those that aren’t relevant to what they’re looking for.

 By the way, many of these same mistakes (and their solutions) also apply to creating a powerful LinkedIn profile, as I explain in my book Advanced LinkedIn.